Optimize PDF Planner Stickers for Cricut Design Space

-Save file as a PNG
+Save the file as a PNG

 You must use a .png file.
-If you save it as a pdf, photoshop will add a white background to your image and you have lost all your work, and Design Space no longer allows PDFs.
+If you save it as a pdf, Photoshop will add a white background to your image and you have lost all your work, and Design Space no longer allows PDFs.

 select: compression= none, interlace= none